-As an educator, I use my research and industry experience to teach university students courses like qualitative research, strategic branding, consumer culture, and user innovation.
-One of my interests is to develop teaching methods in close collaboration with insights agencies to help train the next generation of insights professionals.
-My teaching approach is designed with industry professionals considering the requirements of marketing agencies.
+As an educator, he uses his research and industry experience to teach university students courses like qualitative research, strategic branding, consumer culture, and user innovation.
+One of his interests is to develop teaching methods in close collaboration with insights agencies to help train the next generation of insights professionals.
+His teaching approach is designed with industry professionals considering the requirements of marketing agencies.

 • My research integrates consumer culture and market shaping.
 I build upon my experience as a market researcher and marketing manager to investigate how firms construct consumer insights in ways that shape marketing strategy.
 My research focuses on the following three streams: (1) insights “as practice.”
 A stream in which I investigate how firms represent consumers in ways that textbooks fail to prescribe.
 (2) market-shaping.
 An empirical phenomenon in which an actor, usually a firm, fundamentally transforms its business landscape to its advantage.
 (3) Disinformation.
 I study the social and cultural dynamics of echo chambers in social media.